 Don’t ever sacrifice your credibility for profits or personal gain.

-So many shining stars in business coaching, ended up falling to the ground when they chose money over reputation.
+So many shining stars who start business coaching end up falling to the ground because they choose money over reputation.

 Whether you’re making a decision to partner with someone, price your coaching services and products, or write copy for a sales page ask yourself…

 Will this hurt or help my credibility?

-This list of credibility boosting ideas will get you started on building a rock-solid reputation in your niche.
+This list of credibility boosting ideas will help you start business coaching with a rock-solid reputation in your niche.

 Remember: building credibility takes time so don’t rush this.
 Be patient, be persistent and you’ll see results.

 - Create your own, unique coaching methodology that you want to be known for. (check out my Ultimate Guide to Creating a Powerful Coaching Methodology to learn how to do this)

 - Consider getting credentials or in a specific technique related to your niche.
 This doesn’t have to be a complicated thing.
 A simple certification course or workshop will go a long way.

 - Collect testimonials from happy clients.
 (Note: Written testimonials are great, but video testimonials rock!
 Aim to collect as many video testimonials as you can.)

 - Volunteer your services for a good cause or non-profit organization.
 This is a powerful way to give back and demonstrate your commitment and dedication as a business coach at the same time.